zhousarah/azure-compute-docs/articles/container-instances/container-instances-standby-pool-overview.md

 14) Select **+ Select members**.
 15) Search for **Standby Pool Resource Provider** and select it.
 16) Move to the **Review + assign** tab.
-17) Select the permissions box to select all the permissions available.
+17) Apply the changes.

 For more information on assigning roles, see [assign Azure roles using the Azure portal](/azure/role-based-access-control/quickstart-assign-role-user-portal).

-## Scaling
+## Using a container from the standby pool

 When you require a new container group, you can immediately pull one from the standby pool that is provisioned and running.

-When a container group is consumed from the pool, the standby pool automatically begins to refill ensuring that your standby pool maintains the desired capacity configured.

 Standby pools only give out container groups from the pool that are fully provisioned and ready to receive work.
 For example, the instances in your pool are still being initialized.
 In this case, the instances aren't in the expected provisioning state and are't given out when a container is requested.
 If no instances in the pool are available, Azure Container Instances will default back to net new container group creation.

 ## Standby pool size
 The number of container groups in a standby pool is determined by setting the `maxReadyCapacity` parameter.
+When a container group is consumed from the pool, the standby pool automatically begins to refill ensuring that your standby pool maintains the set maximum ready capacity.

 | Setting | Description |
 |---|---|